angularfy/autonumeric/README.md

 An Angular library that wraps the awesome [AutoNumeric](https://github.com/autoNumeric/autoNumeric/) library

-Get in touch on autonumeric@angularfy.com
+Get in touch : abdelghani@ainouss.fr

 ---